antvis/AVA/sites/ava-site/docs/api/data-wizard/data-frame.en.md

 */
 ```

-## getByIntegerIndex
+## getByIndex

 Get data by row location and column location using integer index.
 Similar to the `get` method, but only can be used by the integer index.
-For example, `getByIntegerIndex(0, 0)` gets the data of the first row and column.
+For example, `getByIndex(0, 0)` gets the data of the first row and column.

 ***<font size=4>Parameters</font>***